Identification, Images, & Information

 Food

 The majority are herbivorous, but members of one subfamily (Asopinae) are predaceous on other insects.
-Both adults and nymphs of plant-feeding species may damage plants, mostly by piercing the plant tissues and thus opening a path for pathogens to enter the plant.
+Both adults and nymphs of plant-feeding species may damage plants, mostly by piercing the plant tissues and thus opening a path for plant pathogens.

 Many species, whether primarily herbivorous or predaceous, are generalist feeders.(1)